LaravelArab/docs/collections.md

     // 4 - (retrieved randomly)

 You may optionally pass an integer to `random` to specify how many items you would like to randomly retrieve.
-A collection of items is always returned when explicitly passing the number of items you wish to receive:
+If that integer is more than `1`, a collection of items is returned:

     $random = $collection->random(3);